-Inferential vs. atomistic concepts.
 Research on the typicality structure of noun phrases is of interest for what it can tell us about people's inference and problem-solving skills.
-But because these processes are quite complex-drawing on general knowledge and inductive reasoning to produce emergent information-we can't predict noun phrase typicality in other than a limited range of cases.
-For much the same reason, typicality structure does not appear very helpful in understanding how people construct the meaning of a noun phrase while reading or listening.
+But because these processes can be quite complex-drawing on general knowledge and inductive reasoning to produce emergent information-we cannot predict noun phrase typicality in other than a limited range of cases.
 By themselves, emergent properties do not rule out the possibility of a model that explains how people derive the meaning of a noun phrase from the meaning of its components.
-Compositionality doesn't require that all aspects of the noun phrase's meaning are parts of the components' meanings.
-It's sufficient to find some computable function from the components to the composite that is simple enough to account for people's understanding (see Partee, 1995, for a discussion of types of composition).
-The trouble is that if noun phrases' meanings require theory construction and problem solving, such a process is unlikely to explain the ease and speed with which we usually understand them in ongoing speech.
+Compositionality does not require that all aspects of the noun phrase's meaning are literally parts of the components' meanings.
+It is sufficient to find some computable function from the components to the composite that is simple enough to account for people's understanding (see Partee, 1995, for a discussion of types of composition).
+The trouble is that if noun phrases'